oSoc20/FRISteam/docs/index.rst

 ..
-Fristeam documentation master file, created by sphinx-quickstart on Thu Jul 16 14:44:30 2020.
+FRISTeam documentation master file, created by sphinx-quickstart on Mon Jul 20 11:18:37 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Fristeam's documentation!
+Welcome to FRISTeam's documentation!
 ====================================

 .. toctree::